Thomas Spota: Criminal charges and conviction

 In May 2013 the FBI and the US Attorney's Office opened an investigation into alleged actions by James Burke, Chief of the Suffolk County Police Department: the alleged assault of a suspect in police custody, a subsequent cover-up, and coercion of witnesses.
 The former chief pleaded guilty to reduced charges in February 2016.

 The federal inquiry subsequently expanded beyond Burke to investigate a broader pattern of corruption in both the police department and the office of the Suffolk County district attorney, Thomas J. Spota.
 In October 2017, Spota and an aide were indicted on charges of obstructing the investigation of James Burke for police brutality.
 In a public statement released the following day, Spota maintained his innocence but announced he had decided to step down before the end of his term.
 On November 10, 2017, after sixteen years in office, Spota resigned as the District Attorney of Suffolk County.
 Almost exactly two years later, in November 2019, Spota's criminal trial finally began in East Islip, NY, with Federal District Court Judge Joan Marie Azrack presiding.
 Spota was tried jointly beside Christopher McPartland, who had served as chief of the anti-corruption bureau at Suffolk County District Attorney's office under Spota's administration.
 On December 17, 2019, the jury convicted Spota on federal charges of obstruction, witness tampering, and conspiracy.
 Following the verdict, Spota unsuccessfully attempted to appeal his conviction but was released on bail pending sentencing.
 In June 2020, he was disbarred by order of the New York Supreme Court.
 After multiple delays, Spota's sentencing hearing finally proceeded in April 2021.
-Federal prosecutors asked that Spota and McFarland both be sentenced to 20 years in prison.
+Federal prosecutors asked that Spota and McPartland both be sentenced to 20 years in prison.
 On August 10, 2021, the federal judge overseeing the case sentenced Spota to 5 years in federal prison and a fine of $100,000.
 Spotta was incarcerated at FCI Danbury, in Connecticut.
 He remained there until being released in July 2024, having served less than three and half years of his five year sentence.
 By the terms of his release, Spotta was to remain domiciled at a halfway house until March 2025.